MP Estate Planning UK

 Comparison with Previous Regulations

-Prior to the introduction of the RNRB, the nil-rate band was the primary mechanism for reducing inheritance tax liability.
-The RNRB has provided an additional layer of relief, specifically targeting the family home.
+Prior to the introduction of the RNRB, the nil-rate band was the sole threshold for reducing inheritance tax liability (alongside the spouse exemption and charitable exemption).
+The RNRB added a targeted layer of relief specifically designed for the family home — but it comes with conditions that the standard NRB does not have.

-Key differences between the old and new regulations include:
+Key differences between the standard NRB and the RNRB include:

 Benefits of the Residence Nil-Rate Band Freeze